MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/enable-netadapterpowermanagement.md

 ```

 ## DESCRIPTION
-The **Enable-NetAdapterPowerMangement** cmdlet enables specific power management features on the network adapter.
+The **Enable-NetAdapterPowerManagement** cmdlet enables specific power management features on the network adapter.
 If no power options are specified, then all supported power management features are enabled.

 ## EXAMPLES